What We're All About - Our Mission Statement:

 We are grateful to Rev. Lionel and Pastor Steve for the opportunity to make music in person.

 Our Music Director -

 Music has always been a huge part of my life.
 All my family played instruments and sang in choirs.
 I was about 13 when I was first asked to play the hymns for school assemblies.
-A BA in music from the University of Durham (UK) led to teaching and travelling before I met Gerd, who brought me to Claremont and to the United Church.
+A BA in music from the University of Durham (UK) led to teaching and travelling before I met my husband Gerd, who brought me to Claremont and to the United Church.

 From the start I got involved with various musical activities, particularly the Christmas Eve play which has been a tradition since 1988.
 In 1996 my predecessor, Clarion Baker, a “real” organist and amazing musician, retired due to ill health, and I found myself with very big shoes to fill.
 The 100-year-old 9ft.7-inch Mason & Risch concert grand piano that now accompanies most of our services was left to us by Clarion.

 Claremont United Church has been a part of our community since 1817 when Wesleyan Methodists began meeting for services in Pickering.
 In 1865 the Pickering Circuit included Duffins Creek, Kinsale, Salem, Greenwood, Claremont and Brougham, among other hamlets.
 The first services in Claremont were held over an old planing mill and factory.
 In 1853 a proper church building was constructed, which served the Methodist congregation until the present church was built in 1889.